 The West End Slo-pitch Association (WESA) respectfully acknowledges that we operate, practice, and play on traditional ancestral unceded Coast Salish Territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (

-A volunteer run league, WESA organizes not only softball games but many social events for the membership and LGBTQ2S+ & allies community.
+A volunteer run league, WESA organizes not only softball games but many social events for the membership and LGBT+ community.

 We offer two divisions of competition.
 Go to Joining the League to learn more.

-Our second tournament is international.
-Each year WESA organizes the Pacific Cup International softball tournament.
+Our second tournament is open to everyone.
+Each year WESA organizes the Pacific Cup International Softball Tournament.
 We host teams from Canada and the USA.
-This tournament is separate from the league play but many members compete with their travelling teams.
+This tournament is separate from the league play but many members form teams to play in the Pacific Cup and some of those teams travel to tournaments hosted by our sister leagues throughout North America.

 For more about the Pacific Cup please click here.